Simple Classic Caesar Salad Recipe (Without Anchovies)

 • fresh lemon juice from one medium-sized lemon

-• STEP ONE: Smash the garlic pods with the smooth side of a meat mallet (I use this mallet every day!) or the flat part of a larger knife using the back of your hand
+• STEP ONE: On a cutting board, Smash the garlic pods with the smooth side of a meat mallet (I use this mallet every day!) or the flat part of a larger knife using the back of your hand.

 • STEP TWO: Cut up mashed garlic and place it in the wooden bowl with the coarse sea salt.
 Use the back of a large kitchen spoon and rub garlic and salt all around your bowl.